Love Song (Sara Bareilles song)

-"Love Song" is the debut single by American singer-songwriter Sara Bareilles, released in June 2007 via Epic Records from her major-label debut album, Little Voice (2007).
+"Love Song" is a song by American singer-songwriter Sara Bareilles, released as her debut single in June 2007.
+Issued through Epic Records, it served as the lead single from her second album, Little Voice (2007).
 It was nominated for 2009 Grammy Awards in the categories Song of the Year and Best Female Pop Vocal Performance.

 "Love Song" spent 19 weeks in the top ten and an overall 41 weeks on the Billboard Hot 100, peaking at number four there.
 Similarly, it peaked at number four on the UK Singles Chart and the Australian ARIA Charts.
 It also reached number one on the Canadian Hot 100, while topping the US Mainstream Top 40 airplay chart.
 It also spent many weeks atop the Hot Adult Pop Songs and Hot Adult Contemporary Tracks charts, ending up number one at the year-end tally of both charts.

 Background

 Speaking of the song's origin in an interview with MTV, Bareilles said of her label, "They had encouraged me to keep writing, and I just wasn't having any luck. [...]
 I went to a rehearsal space one day.
 I sat down and wrote something for me.
 And 'Love Song' basically wrote itself.
 It's totally honest, and I'm very lucky the label liked it as well."

 Later in 2011, she explained: "It was actually written for my record label.
 I had been turning in new music.
 I was getting the red light.
 I couldn't go into the studio yet because they were waiting for something.
 But they wouldn't [...] nobody said what they were waiting for.
 So I kept turning in new songs, thinking like, 'Is this what you want?
 Is this what you want?'
 And it was always a big thumbs down, and I ended up writing 'Love Song' out of frustration."
 In 2014, she stated it was "very tongue-in-cheek,” confirming it was a response to the record label pressuring her to make safe, "radio-friendly" songs.